Kingsford-Group/biblint/README.md

   LINE:TAG: message
 ```
 where `LINE` is the line number of the _entry_ (the line the `@` appears on)
-and `TAG` if present is the tag within the entry that contains the error.
-Note
+and `TAG`, if present, is the tag within the entry that contains the error.
-that the line number is given for each message because in the case of duplicate
+The line number is given for each message because, in the case of duplicate
 keys, errors can be reported for any of those entries.

 ## Other options